ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 other Events, may occur asynchronously in network applications.
-However, implementations of this interface may report Errors synchronously, according to the error handling idioms of the implementation platform, where they can be immediately detected, such as by throwing an exception when attempting to initiate a connection with inconsistent Transport Properties.
+However, implementations of this interface may report Errors synchronously, according to the error handling idioms of the implementation platform, where they can be immediately detected, such as by generating an exception when attempting to initiate a connection with inconsistent Transport Properties.
 An error can provide an optional reason to the application with further details about why the error occurred.